-The Sociology and Criminal Justice Department at Adrian College offers students the opportunity to major or minor in either of these two interrelated disciplines for a major or minor.
+The Sociology & Criminal Justice Department at Adrian College offers students the opportunity to explore either of these two interrelated disciplines for a major or minor.

 Dr. William Tregea, Prof. Nathan Goetting, and Dr. Cedrick Heraux lead the recently re-designed and enriched undergraduate Criminal Justice Program that includes five additional working professionals teaching evening classes.
 The Criminal Justice degree offers you a set of Core courses, and three pre-professional Tracks to prepare you for work in 1) Law Enforcement 2) Corrections and Rehabilitation 3) Law and the Judiciary.